-A fourth possible reason for a leopard may be the temperature.
+A fourth possible reason a leopard frog may reject food is the environmental temperatures are low.
 Remember, frogs are ectothermic animals.
 When the temperatures are low, they will have a lower rate of metabolism, and be less active, so they won’t have the biggest appetite.

-This is perfectly normal, and the frog will have a much better appetite with an increase in the temperature.
+This is perfectly normal, and the frog will have a much better appetite when the temperature is warmer.